 Trainees will be assigned to mission posts to work alongside the missionary.
 They will help in work projects, personal evangelism, cottage meetings, tract distribution, and Bible studies.
-Spanish language study available. \$1,575.00 Wesley King Six Trainees
+Spanish language study available. \$1,525.00 PCR or antigen test taken within 72 hours of departure.

+Wesley King